acts-project/acts/CONTRIBUTING.rst

 #.
 Get into a clean state of your working directory on your feature
    branch (either by commiting open changes or by stashing them).
 #.
-Checkout the branch the bugfix should be merged into (either *master*
+Checkout the branch the bugfix should be merged into (either *main*
    or *release/X.Y.Z*) and get the most recent version.
 #.
 Create a new branch for the bugfix.
 #.
 Fix the bug, write a test, update documentation etc.